silentsniper10/hello-world/README.md

 |---------------------------------|----------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------|---------------|
 | User has correct login and password | 1.
 Open login page <br> 2.
 Enter correct username and password                 | User is logged in and redirected to the homepage logged in as their user                             | N/A           |
 | User has wrong login or password   | 1.
 Open login page <br> 2.
 Enter incorrect username or password               | A message is displayed that says “Wrong username or password, try again” and the user is prompted to enter their details again | N/A           |

+# Instructions to run
+Download the files.
+Load into vs code.
+Run flask.
+Run python main.py

+# Acknowledgments
+I used the template by Ben Jones that was given to me by Mr Clark.
+I used figma to get the designs.
+I used ChatGPT to help me code some stuff and fix some bugs.